Juu/humidor-control/README.md

     go run websvr.go

-Then open your browser at http://localhost:1664
+And open your browser at http://localhost:1664

 ### How to get test data without an Arduino